Quantum Geometric Langlands Categories from N = 4 Super Yang-Mills Theory: Twisting N=4 Theory

-We will show that the twist of $\mc N=4$ super Yang--Mills theory by the datum $(Q,\alpha)$ is \emph{perturbatively trivial}, meaning that the twisted classical BV complex is contractible.
+Let $Q_{\mr{hol}} = \alpha_1 \otimes e_2$, and let $Q' = \alpha_2 \otimes e_1$.
+These supertranslations commute, and their sum $Q = Q_{\mr{hol}} + Q'$ is a square-zero topological supercharge of rank $(2,0)$.
+We will show that the twist of $\mc N=4$ super Yang--Mills theory by the supercharge $Q$ is \emph{perturbatively trivial}, meaning that the twisted classical BV complex is contractible.
 We can, however, understand it as a contractible deformation of the holomorphically twisted theory.
 In order to do so, we introduce the following terminology.